Betty Hemings: Biography

-After Wayles died in 1773, all eleven members of the Hemings family and 124 other enslaved workers were inherited by his daughter Martha Wayles and her husband Thomas Jefferson.
+After Wayles died in 1773, all eleven members of the Hemings family and 124 other slaves were inherited by his daughter Martha Wayles and her husband Thomas Jefferson.
 The Jeffersons had the Hemings mixed-race children trained as skilled artisans and domestic servants, giving them privileged positions at the plantation.
 No member of the Hemings family worked in the fields.

 While resident at Monticello, Betty Hemings had two more children: